 Equipment can go wrong just like with any other electrical device.
 The key to good troubleshooting is to keep calm and try to systematically check each part of the device to locate the problem.
 To recap from the earlier presentations the 5 main parts to the processor are the batteries, lead, coil, microphone and the speech processor itself.
-Use the chart below to check through each part.
+Use the chart above to check through each part.

 Depending on the processor used there is usually a light system to indicate an error is occurring and a part of the processor is faulty.
 The meaning of the lights can be found on the take home sheets that the implant service issues at each appointment.
 This will also show what is stored in each of the patients programmes.
-Alternatively you can find further information on the manufacturer websites.
+Alternatively you can find further information on the manufacturer instruction manuals and websites.

 - How can I check that the cochlear implant is working?